-2012 Special 301: Lebanon
+2013 Special 301: Lebanon

-&lt;sup>12Industry has tried to convince the Chief Public Prosecutor, but to no avail, to allow the police to use special "informants" who would not encourage pirate traders but, e.g., would report when buying hardware if a seller voluntarily offered to load pirate software onto a computer.
+15Industry has tried in recent years to convince the Chief Public Prosecutor, but to no avail, to allow the police to use special "informants" who would not encourage pirate traders but, e.g., would report when buying hardware if a seller voluntarily offered to load pirate software onto a computer.
 As a result, outlets selling computers continue to load pirate software onto computers, so-called "hard disk loading," with impunity as industry has no support from the police or prosecutors in providing evidence of such illegal activity.
 Computers are now either being delivered to the homes of buyers or are handed over to the buyer at a fixed time to avoid detection.

-&lt;sup>13During 2010, more than US\$38.3 million in imports to the U.S. from Lebanon enjoyed duty-free treatment under the GSP Program, or more than 45.7% of Lebanon's entire imports into the U.S.
+16During 2011, US\$35.8 million in imports to the U.S. from Lebanon enjoyed duty-free treatment under the GSP Program, or 45.1% of Lebanon's entire imports into the U.S.